Health Benefits of Magnesium Oxide

 • medical uses

-• bioavailability, or how easy it is for the body to absorb them
+• bioavailability, or how easily they are absorbed by the body

 • potential side effects